bianchidotdev/wanderbydesign-nisarg/README.md

 It should be noted that one Event Listener - the *clickCountry* click event - has particularly unique functionality.
 When a country is clicked, a function is called to test whether certain URLs are valid.
 The URLs checked are based on the name of the clicked feature, along with the value of an array called *extArray* initialized at the beginning of *mapBuilder.js*.
 The order of elements in the array are important, for they correspond to the order in which each URL is tested.

 For example, if *extArray* is set equal to *["test111", "test222"]*, and the country clicked is *Chile* (e.g., the feature clicked has a "*name*" property equal to *"Chile"*), then the following steps will occur:
-   1. An internal AJAX request will be made to HEAD of href*/test111/chile*.
+   1. An internal AJAX request (JavaScript only) will be made to HEAD of href*/test111/chile*.
 If a 200 response is received, the user will be redirected to this first location.
    2. If a 200 response is not received, another internal AJAX request will be made to HEAD of href*/test222/chile*.
 If a 200 response is received, the user will be redirected to this second location.
    3. If a 200 response is not received, no more steps take place, since only two elements were included in *extArray*.
 The user will stay on the home page.